 An amateur film recording a wedding taking place in Redcar on 7th February 1955 begins with the bride and her father posing for a photographer outside the church.
 Following the service, a small crowd watches the happy couple as they pose for official photographs along with their friends and family.
 At the reception views of the cake as well as the groom making a speech.
 The film end with the couple leaving the reception venue and arriving at their new home together.

-A 30 second television advertisement for Vaux Breweries filmed at The Queen pubic house in Hartlepool where young ‘Vaux fans and beat fans’ enjoy pints of Vaux Beer while watching local pop group ‘The Heartbeats’ performing on stage.
+A 30 second television advertisement for Vaux Breweries filmed at The Queen public house in Hartlepool where young ‘Vaux fans and beat fans’ enjoy pints of Vaux Beer while watching local pop group ‘The Hartbeats’ performing on stage.
 The advertisement features ITV sports commentator Kent Walton.